Nonprofit Resources

 • Document the need and obtain (and document) external verification before disbursing larger amounts.
 (More on this below.)

-• Include reasonable limits per person during a specified time period.
+• Include reasonable limits per person during a specified period.
 The tax law does not require limits, but larger amounts and longer-term assistance require more investigation and consideration than can be addressed in a policy for routine assistance.

 • Make disbursements from a general fund or a benevolence fund, rather than from the collection plate or other sources.